diaank/BankApp/README.md

    ```bash
    mvn test
    ```
-3. On the screen there should be a display of a demo account statement just for the demonstration purposes.
+3. A demo account statement should be displayed on the screen just for demonstration purposes.
-For further implementation remove the code in the main method of BankApp.java and BankAppTest.java test file.
+For further implementation, remove the code in the main method of BankApp.java and remove BankAppTest.java test file.